ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 multi-byte datatypes are involved.

 CStrings are a kind of weird thing.
-We say it's sizeof(char *)
+We say it's sizeof(char *), and

 is pointer sized, and points to a some utf8 string data, so we have to create